AdobeDocs/experience-platform.en/help/data-governance/mtls-api/public-certificate-endpoint.md

 description: Learn how to retrieve your public certificates using the Adobe Experience Platform API.
 role: Developer
 ---
-# Public Certificate endpoint
+# Public certificate endpoint

-This guide explains how to use the public certificate endpoint in the Adobe Experience Platform API to securely retrieve public certificates for your organization.
+This guide explains how to use the public certificate endpoint to securely retrieve public certificates for your organization's Adobe applications.
 It includes a sample API call and detailed instructions to help developers authenticate and verify data exchanges.

 ## Getting started

 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including required headers and how to read example API calls.

-## API paths
+## API paths {#paths}

 The following information are the essential API paths you will need to use the mTLS Service API.
 These include the platform gateway URL, the base path for the API, and an example of a complete path for retrieving a public certificate.